Aayush63777/web-meet/README.md

 ## Contributions

-Feel free to make a PR.
+I welcome contributions from the community!
+Feel free to submit a Pull Request (PR) if you’d like to improve the app, add new features, or fix any issues.
+Let’s collaborate and make this platform even better!